The Bourne Identity (2002 film): Plot

 In the Mediterranean Sea, Italian fishermen rescue an American man adrift with two gunshot wounds in his back.
-Tending to his wounds, they find he has amnesia but shows advanced combat skills and fluency in several languages.
+Tending to his wounds, they find he has amnesia but shows fluency in several languages.
 A tiny laser projector found implanted in his hip gives the number of a safe deposit box in Zurich, so he goes to investigate.
+While there, he discovers he is highly trained in hand-to-hand combat after incapacitating two Zurich police officers in a park.

 In the deposit box he finds various currencies, passports, IDs with different names, and a handgun.
 The man takes everything but the gun and starts using the name on the American passport, Jason Bourne.
 After Bourne's departure, a bank employee contacts Operation Treadstone, a CIA black ops program.
 Its head, Alexander Conklin, issues alerts to police to capture Bourne and assigns three agents – codenamed Castel, Manheim, and the Professor – to kill him.

-CIA Deputy Director Ward Abbott contacts Conklin about a failed assassination attempt against exiled African dictator Wombosi, who promises to deal with the agent who failed.
+CIA deputy director Ward Abbott contacts Conklin about a failed assassination attempt against exiled African dictator Wombosi, who promises to deal with the agent who failed.
 Bourne evades the Swiss police by using his U.S. passport to enter the American consulate but is pursued by Marine guards.

-Bourne escapes after offering $20,000 to Marie Kreutz, a 26-year-old German he saw at the consulate, to drive him to an address in Paris.
+Bourne escapes after offering $20,000 to Marie Kreutz, a 26-year-old German woman he saw at the consulate, to drive him to an address in Paris.
 From the apartment, Bourne uses the phone to contact a hotel to inquire about the names on his passports.
 A "John Michael Kane" was registered but died two weeks before in a car crash.
 Castel ambushes Bourne and Marie in the apartment, but Bourne gets the upper hand.
 Instead of allowing himself to be interrogated, Castel throws himself from a window to his death.

-While searching through Castel's belongings, Marie finds wanted posters of Bourne and herself and so agrees to help him.
+While searching through Castel's belongings, Marie finds wanted posters of Bourne and herself and so she agrees to help him.
 After they evade the police in Marie's car, they spend the night in a Paris hotel.

 Meanwhile, Wombosi obsesses over the attempt on his life.
 Conklin, having anticipated this, has planted a body identified as John Michael Kane in a Paris morgue to appear to be the assailant.
 Wombosi is unconvinced and threatens to report the CIA's actions to the media.
 The Professor then assassinates Wombosi on Conklin's orders.